 This quote could not have come at a better time.
 As I read it, memories of past retreats I had participated in, came to me and formed a picture.
 These days do feel like an extended retreat, don’t they?

 During a retreat, we’re asked to enter silence, become still, and go inside.
 Things come up for us to look at, closely, with honesty.
 We’re not always comfortable with whatever comes up.
 Memories are rehashed.
 Old feelings come to the surface.
 Our fears and insecurities become visible so we can take yet another good look at them.
 Maybe this time from a different angle.

 During a retreat, we feel supported and guided.
 We also choose to participate.
 That’s not the case these days.

 We didn’t choose to start a pandemic.
 We don’t feel supported or guided and we have no idea when or how it all ends.
 There’s loss, fear, uncertainty, and anxiety piling up.

-Pushing ourselves to be productive and go about our business as usual, isn’t always sustainable or wise.
-Yes, there are things that need to be done but when the well is dry, practicing self-acceptance and patience is a lot wiser and more effective than pushing through mud.
+Pushing ourselves to be productive and go about our business, as usual, isn’t always sustainable or wise.
+Yes, some things need to be done but when the well is dry, practicing self-acceptance and patience is a lot wiser and more effective than pushing through mud.
 Self-compassion doesn’t come naturally though, does it?
 It’s way easier to be harsh with ourselves.